Russell G. Cleary: Retirement

-One of the stipulations with the Bond Corporation was that Cleary stayed on as head of the company.
-After an additional two years at the Bond-run brewing company, Cleary finally announced his retirement in 1989.
-Cleary only briefly came out of retirement after Alan Bond went bankrupt and was forced to sell Heileman to Hicks, Muse, Tate, and Furst in 1994.
+One of the stipulations of the Bond Corporation acquisition was that Cleary stay on as head of the company through a transition to new ownership.
+After an additional two years, Cleary announced his retirement in 1989.
+When Alan Bond went bankrupt and was forced to sell Heileman to Hicks, Muse, Tate, and Furst in 1994 Cleary came out of retirement to guide the transaction.
 He remained with the company until it was sold to the Stroh Brewing Company in 1996.

 Cleary died in May 1997 after complications from heart surgery.

 Involvement

 During his retirement, Cleary became involved in a number of new ventures, including opening a real estate company, called Cleary Management Inc., which he continued to run when he rejoined Heileman in 1994.
 However, he was involved in a number of other organizations throughout his career at Heileman, especially in the La Crosse area.
 His involvement included, but was not limited to: